elemental-lf/benji/docs/source/scrub.rst

 .. command-output:: benji deep-scrub --help

-Benji reads block-metadata (UID and checksum) from the metadata store, reads the block by its UID from the *data backend*, calculates its checksum and compares the checksums.
+For each block in a version Benji reads the block's metadata (UID and checksum) from the database backend, reads the actual block by its UID from the storage, calculates its checksum and compares it to the originally recorded checksum.
+If the checksums are not the same the block is marked as invalid and won't be used for deduplication anymore.
+All other versions which reference this block are also marked as invalid as is the scrubbed version itself.

 Using the Backup Source
 ~~~~~~~~~~~~~~~~~~~~~~~